digitaldrummerj/digitaldrummerj.me/content/blog/2016/angular-calling-filters-in-your-controller.md

 ---
 categories:
-- angular
+- angularjs
 date: 2016-01-28T00:00:00Z
 published: true
-title: Calling Filters in Your Angular Controller
+title: AngularJS - Calling Filters in Your Angular Controller
 ---

+> Note: This post applies to AngularJS.
+The 1.x version of Angular.

 Here is a quick tip for how to call a filter from within your Angular controller.
 This example assumes that you already know what a filter is and have one created.